Welcome to Weng’s Homepage!

 Research

-We propose a new model to elucidate the fundamental connections between slow and fast earthquakes.
+A new theoretical model elucidating the fundamental connections between slow and fast earthquakes.

-We propose a new model predicting continuum of earthquake rupture speeds due to oblique sliding.
+A new theoretical model predicting continuum of earthquake rupture speeds due to oblique sliding.

-We develop a new 3D theory to describe the rupture propagation in a fault with finite width.
+A new 3D theory to predict rupture propagation in a fault with finite width.

 Dynamic rupture simulation for the 2015 Mw7.8 Nepal earthquake